-Take a step back and ensure that you have a solid understanding of why your organization needs change, which problem(s) change is attempting to solve, and whether you have the leadership resources to be effective.
+Take a step back and ensure that you have a solid understanding of why your organization needs change, which problem(s) the change is attempting to solve, and whether or not you have the leadership resources to be effective.
 Doing so will greatly enhance your company’s ability to manage a large strategy shift without failing.

 2. Communicate with key stakeholders.

-“If you think your company’s strategy conversations should only take place at the most senior level, you could unknowingly be crippling your company’s bottom line,” the article states.
+“If you think your company’s strategy conversations should only take place at the most senior level, you could unknowingly be crippling your company’s bottom line,” the Forbes article states.

 Instead, you need to craft what’s called a strategic narrative.
-This will serve three purposes: it communicates the upcoming changes, shares the reason behind those changes and discusses the future process for the organization and its key stakeholders.
+This will serve three purposes: it communicates the upcoming changes, shares the reason behind those changes, and discusses the future process for the organization and it’s key stakeholders.

 So, what are strategic narratives?
-According to Forbes, they are a “form of storytelling, and like all good stories, they need a compelling plot, characters, a climax, and a conclusion.
+Well, according to Forbes, they are a “form of storytelling, and like all good stories, they need a compelling plot, characters, a climax, and a conclusion.
 By telling this story, employees and other stakeholders will understand their place in the larger narrative and how they can take an active role in shaping the future of your organization.”

 As a result, communicating in this manner will greatly increase the chances of your change management process being a success.
-It will also position the changes in a clear and concise way, make company leadership appear more humane and create an environment of inclusivity.
+It will also position the changes in a clear and concise way, make company leadership appear more humane, and create an environment of inclusivity.